ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 Blocks and vertexes are just ordered lists of transactions and we refer them collectively as containers whenever needed.

-TODO: make sure to carefully use "node" and "validator" words, although in this specific context there is no much difference.

 ## It's About Validators (And Where To Find Them)